salamidrus/qiscus-multi-chat-custom-agent-allocator/README.md

 </a>

-The sequence diagram file can be found here: <a href="https://whimsical.com/qiscus-erd-QkCbKEn2MousXTptMcE4Q9" target="_blank">ERD </a>
+The ERD file can be found here: <a href="https://whimsical.com/qiscus-erd-QkCbKEn2MousXTptMcE4Q9" target="_blank">ERD </a>

 ### 🖥️ Code Implementation